syncfusion-content/winui-docs/winui/DataGrid/Rows.md

 3. SfDataGrid has support to freeze the number of rows from top or bottom.
 There is no support to freeze a specific row.

 N>
-1. Header rows, table summary rows and row header are frozen regardless of `FrozenRowsCount` and `FooterRowsCount`.
+1. Header rows, table summary rows and row header are frozen regardless of `FrozenRowsCount` and `FrozenFooterRowsCount`.
-2. `FrozenRowsCount` and `FooterRowsCount` values should be less than the number of rows and column visible.
+2. `FrozenRowsCount` and `FrozenFooterRowsCount` values should be less than the number of rows and column visible.